EndPointCorp/end-point-blog/2020/06/18/linux-development-in-windows-10-docker-wsl-2.html.md

 #### Interactive debugging

-When configuring our Development Container, we added Xdebug and the PHP Debug VS Code extension.
+When configuring our development container, we added Xdebug and the PHP Debug VS Code extension.
 This means that VS Code can leverage Xdebug to provide an interactive debugging experience for PHP code.

 Almost everyting is set up at this point, we just need to do the usual VS Code configuration and add a `launch.json` file.
 To do so, in VS Code, press Ctrl + Shift + D to bring up the “Run” panel, click on the “create a launch.json file” link, and in the resulting “Select Environment” menu, select “PHP”.